Harley Finkelstein: Awards

 Finkelstein was named Angel investor of the Year at the Canadian Startup Awards in March 2017.

 In 2017 Finkelstein was awarded Canada’s Top 40 Under 40.

 Personal life and philanthropy

 Finkelstein is Jewish and is the grandson of Holocaust survivors.
-He is married to Lindsay Taub, who is also Jewish, and they have two daughters.
-The four of them live in New Edinburgh.
-In 2018 it was announced that Finkelstein was donating $500,000 to establish the new Finkelstein Chabad Jewish Centre in the Sandy Hill neighbourhood of Ottawa.
+He is married to Lindsay Taub, a psychotherapist and entrepreneur, and they have two daughters.
+The four of them live in Montreal.
+In 2018 it was announced that Finkelstein was donating $2,000,000 to establish the new Finkelstein Chabad Jewish Centre in the Sandy Hill neighbourhood of Ottawa.
 After attending the Chabad centre when he was a student at the University of Ottawa and realizing that there was not enough room to fit all the students who wished to attend events, he promised the Rabbi he would donate to pay him back for the generosity of his family in welcoming Jewish students in Ottawa.

 Finkelstein has spoken about, and uses the concept of Ikigai.